 Once the file uploads, you will need to select how you would like to begin the import process.
 For your first import into a client database, we recommend using the third option: I would like to start from scratch and specify all the settings myself.

 The next step is to map each column in the spreadsheet to a field in Centerbase.
-First, right-click in the Centerbase Items column and select Add an Item.
+First, right-click in the Centerbase Items column (middle column) and select Add an Item.
 Select the item that you would like to import and click OK.

 Once you are satisfied that Centerbase has all the fields you want to import, begin dragging the fields from the first column to their respective fields in the third column.